samueloseiboadu/netflix-content-analysis-powerbi/README.md

 • The genre landscape is dominated by international films and dramas, indicating a strong global appeal and demand for emotional storytelling

 ###	Missing Data
-o	26% of missing data highly includes directors and content production countries.
+•	26% of missing data highly includes directors and content production countries.

 ![2](https://github.com/user-attachments/assets/2e0f7b47-590b-4135-afaa-01084fa46319)